API Reference#

 Parameters:

-• local_only (bool) – If True, only the local project is validated.
+• include_central (bool) – If False, only the local project is validated.
 Otherwise, both local and central projects are validated.
+If in local-project mode, this flag is ignored.

 Return type: